 Demonstrate a reciprocal collaboration between Trinity and Hartford constituencies.
 As stated above: the project should forge, through the arts, a deeper and more vital connection between the communities of Hartford and the students, faculty, and staff at Trinity.

 Increase the visibility and accessibility of the arts on campus and in the community, leveraging the College’s artistic and educational resources while showcasing fresh artistic perspectives and Trinity’s dynamic role within the arts, culture and community building landscape of Hartford.

 Demonstrate the potential to serve as an innovative model for future projects and/or possess the potential for further growth and far-reaching impact that can be sustained over time (with the potential for additional future funding).

-The committee retains the right to not fund any proposal in the unlikely event it is determined that no proposals meet the criteria.
+The committee retains the right to not fund any proposal in the unlikely event that no proposals meet the criteria.

 Preliminary proposals should include:

-The committee will request additional information from a select group of proposals, through a subsequent request for applicants to submit more detailed information, such as budget summary, letters of commitment from relevant Hartford organizations, biographies of participants, etc. Grant proposals must be submitted via email to firstname.lastname@example.org by November 9, 2012.
+The committee will request additional information from a select group of proposals, including a budget summary, letters of commitment from relevant Hartford organizations, biographies of participants, etc. Grant proposals must be submitted via email to firstname.lastname@example.org.